KingGenius5/MorrisMerch/proposal.md

-I'm goin to be creating an online store for my high school.
+I'm going to be creating an online store for my high school.
 This store will streamline all sales of my school's spirit wear and have a way to track where all the money is going to help budget things better.
 Having a central location for this allows clubs/organizations to better